Download IndyApp FREE

 The Yes Directory is here to make Scotland’s non party-political grassroots Yes movement: visible, searchable, contactable and joinable to all those that want to work together to win Scotland, and all the people of Scotland their Independence.

-The Directory is made up of four grassroots listings.
+The Directory is made up of four grassroots listing types.
 Each listing directly made and controlled by the groups themselves.
 IndyApp then automatically collates these into open national listings.

 Calling all yes group organisers